Embracing Texas Culture: The Hispanic-Texan

 I think the need to understand what I am (or why I make Chimichurri for example) engages people because their inner balance gets thrown off.
 I know that certain feeling intrigues and excites me when I meet similar, multi-cultural individuals (who are most of us).

 What makes a Texan might have consisted of something different fifty years ago versus today.
-Today, I think a Texan can be more than oil, guns, horses and cowboys.
+Today, I think a Texan can be more than oil, guns, horses, and cowboys.
 Texas and its inhabitants are at the forefront of multiculturalism as an iconic melting pot of identity.
 Texas has the longest international border in the US with a neighboring country whose people speak a completely different language (but not quite).

 As a Texan, I grew up with South American and Tex-mix culture.
 My first language was Spanish, our neighboring countries’ language is Spanish, and our Houston neighbors speak Spanish.
 At School.
 On our sports teams.
 At our jobs.
 Spanish is everywhere inTexas.
-There is an innate understanding that Spanish speakers are part of the Texas culture as they are in Latin America culture.
+There is an innate understanding that Spanish speakers are part of the Texas culture as they are in Latin American culture.

 My hometown, Houston, is the biggest spread-out, most diverse city in Texas if we include its neighboring counties.
 A big factor of our diversity is due to the ever-growing Hispanic community.
 As Houston grabs more attention from national media, we can begin to hear strong claims of why Houston is extremely diverse.
 But one can also look at cities like El Paso and Laredo where the Hispanic populations have exceeded into becoming the majority.
 My point is that I’m damn proud of this mixture.
-Not many can say that two cities in their state (San Antonio and Austin) have taco competitions to see which city really understands the taco better.
-So we might not be number one in cultural diversity according to WalletHub (but probably in top 10 if examining cities over 1 million in population), but Texas is definitely number one in throwing down for some tacos.
+Not many can say that two cities in their state (San Antonio and Austin) have taco competitions to see which city understands the taco better.
+So we might not be number one in cultural diversity according to WalletHub (but probably in top 10 if examining cities over 1 million in population), but Texas is number one in throwing down for some tacos.
 If that doesn’t prove to you that Texas is embracing merging cultures, then you don’t get a taco.

 I think we’re now shining more light on Hispanic-American culture in Texas.
 Our southern hospitality surely comes, at least partly, from our Southern neighbors.
 If you travel further South beyond Texas, you will notice how hospitable our neighbors are.
 One can even play with the idea that as former inhabitants of the Texas region, some kind hospitality mannerisms have been left behind.
 Historically speaking, I’m proud that I’m here today and that the US is a beautiful place to live, but the most recent cultures in Texas were Hispanic (to keep things simple).
 Which I think helps us understand hospitality as we merge traditions and cultures.